eolesinski/eolesinski/README.md

 My name is Ethan, and I am currently a MS CS student focusing on software systems and fintech applications.
 Previously, I received my Bachelor's of Science in Economics and Minor in Mathematics from the [University of Nevada, Reno](https://www.unr.edu).
 I also spent a year as an Undergraduate Visiting Student at [Columbia University](https://www.columbia.edu) studying financial economics and computer science.

+I am also the author and maintainer of [PoliSciPy](https://github.com/poliscipy/poliscipy), an open-source Python package for political science data analysis.

 Some quick facts about what I am currently up to:

 - 🔭 &nbsp;&nbsp;I’m currently working on writing an open-source Python package.